Skip to Content

 While central air conditioning generally helps to lower a home’s indoor temperature and maintain a comfortable environment, it might not always be the best solution to deal with humidity or flooding.

-If your HVAC ducts were submerged under water, they may be filled with dirt, silt, and potentially harmful substances.
-Instead of hastily turning on your central air system, it would be prudent to initially clean these ducts thoroughly.
+If your HVAC ducts are submerged under water, they may be filled with dirt, silt, and potentially harmful substances.
+Initially cleaning these ducts thoroughly would be prudent instead of hastily turning on your central air system.

 Engaging a professional cleaning service can be a viable option, ensuring the comprehensive removal of debris from your air ducts.